All Episodes

 The only people that we get follow through on are conservatives or Republicans.

-Republicans, you know, one of the reasons I wanted to get rid of of the supermajority or or cloture or what we call the nuclear option, is because Republicans they play by one set of rules.
+You know, one of the reasons I wanted to get rid of the supermajority or cloture or what we call the nuclear option is because Republicans, they play by one set of rules.

 Ruth Bader Ginsburg will get an up or down vote.

-Elena Kagan will get an up and down vote.
+Elena Kagan will get an up or down vote.

 Sonia Sotomayor, any liberal on the court gets an up or down vote.